Skip to main content

 Supported Integrations

-• SFTP (Inbound) - Clients upload files to dedicated SFTP folders
+• SFTP (Inbound) - Senders upload files to dedicated SFTP folders per connection

 • API (Outbound) - Your backend pushes JSON data via the multipart upload API